Best Bose headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose headphones you can buy in 2020.

 Bose has won a string of awards for its noise-cancelling technology.
-This ground-breaking wizardry blocks out ambient noise such as the roar of an aeroplane engine, the rumble of a train, or an excitable child on the bus.
+This ground-breaking wizardry blocks out ambient noise - aeroplane engines, the rumble of a train or an excitable child on the bus.

-Whether you’re looking to shut out the world, bring your favourite songs to life or crush your fitness goals, it’s a fair bet that Bose has a pair of headphones to suit your needs.
-And with tons of Black Friday deals already online, it's a good time to be keeping an eye out for bargains.
+Whether you’re looking to shut out the world, bring your favourite songs to life or smash your fitness goals, it’s a fair bet that Bose has a pair of headphones to suit your needs.

 The latest models feature rechargeable batteries, wireless connectivity and even voice-assisted smart features.
-But which are the best Bose headphones for you?
-Here's what you need to know…
+Now all you need to know is which are the best Bose headphones for you...

 Want to cut the cord?
 There’s a lot to love about these sporty, lightweight wireless earbuds.
 They offer surprisingly rich sound and punchy bass that'll get your toes tapping.